jaychowcl/ML_stocks/README.md

 Introducing the FinanceData object!

-1. Collects stock market data
-2. Computes technical indicators
-3. Applies machine learning models for price movement prediction and
-4. Evaluates trading strategies through backtesting.

 ## Description

 This project is a financial data analysis and machine learning-based trading strategy framework.
+It collects stock market data, calculates metrics and techinical indicators, applies machine learning techniques for price movement prediction and evaluates a given strategy via backtesting.

 ### This is _**NOT**_ a serious trading algo.
 ### Use at your own risk, for it is only meant to be a playground for me to analyse some financial data!